TheJelmega/prog-lang/design/README.md

 When an enum is field-less, the C representation has the size and alignment of the default `enum` size for the target platform's C ABI.

-> Note: The enum representation in C is implementation defined, so this is really a "best guess".
+> _Note_: The enum representation in C is implementation defined, so this is really a "best guess".
 > In particular, this may be incorrect when the C code of interst is compile with certain flags
 > If a known enum size is required, use a primitive represention.

 ##### `repr(C)` enums and enum records with fields